 It is also assumed that for the year prior to the year in which you terminate employment, your Social Security earnings were 105 percent of your annual Highest Average Earnings, and that for any prior years subsequent to age 22, your Social Security earnings progressed at the same rate as the change in national average wages determined under the Social Security Act (see National Average Wage).
 If you're a former Texaco employee and do not provide your actual Social Security earnings, the Plan uses the Social Security earnings before July 1, 2002, as reported by Texaco.
-However, if, before your Benefit Commencement Date or before six months after the date your employment ends, whichever is later, you supply Chevron with documentation of your actual Social Security earnings history, this actual Social Security earnings history will be used in place of the assumed Social Security earnings history, whether this results in a higher or lower benefit amount.
+If, before your Benefit Commencement Date or before six months after the date your employment ends, whichever is later, you supply Chevron with documentation of your actual Social Security earnings history, this actual Social Security earnings history will be used in place of the assumed Social Security earnings history, whether this results in a higher or lower benefit amount.

-Chevron Corporation Retirement Plan (Hired Before January 1, 2008) Effective January 1, 2022
+Chevron Corporation Retirement Plan (Hired Before January 1, 2008) Effective January 1, 2025 How Your Monthly Age-65 Annuity Is Calculated | Page 9